-Some breeds are inclined to forming abscesses.
-Which include Chinese Shar-Pei, French Bulldog, and English bulldogs, all of which have short, rigid hair that could be pushed down into the hair follicles and then become irritated, culminating in an abscess.
+Some breeds are inclined to form abscesses.
+Which include Chinese Shar-Pei, French Bulldog, and English bulldogs, all of which have short, rigid hair that could push down into the hair follicles and then become irritated, culminating in an abscess.

 Several possible signs may arise when an abscess is present on your French Bulldog.